 - Setting up of a new cloud-based integration platform

 - Building and testing the solution

 - Automating the CI/CD pipeline

-The speed and quality of the outcome has verified the integration approach that Fenix will take going forward, the technology stack that will be used as well as the delivery methodology they will follow.
+The speed and quality of the outcome have verified the integration approach that Fenix will take going forward, the technology stack that will be used as well as the delivery methodology they will follow.

-The Riverflex team worked hand-in-hand with the Fenix team to deliver this initiative together which started to upskill the Fenix team on an API led integration approach, but also expedited the delivery as business knowledge was embedded within the team.
+The Riverflex team worked hand-in-hand with the Fenix team to deliver this initiative together which started to upskill the Fenix team on an API-led integration approach, but also expedited the delivery as business knowledge was embedded within the team.
 Working in co-sourced teams with our customers is one of our preferred approaches for these reasons.

-On the back of the speed and success of this initial MVP the integration platform is now being scaled and Riverflex continues to support Fenix on this journey.
+On the back of the speed and success of this initial MVP, the integration platform is now being scaled and Riverflex continues to support Fenix on this journey.